odandia/fastapi-lending-backend/README.md

     * Current principal balance at given month
     * The aggregate amount of principal already paid
     * The aggregate amount of interest already paid

+The following items are optional:
+- Use pytests or other test framework to test your endpoints and financial calculations
+- Use an ORM + SQL DB to save users and loans.
+We’d recommend using SQLAlchemy or SQLModel, with an in-memory instance of SQLite - but that is up to you.